pf1219/StroCate/README.md

   - Simulated village stronghold generation based on Bedrockified by Earthcomputer
   - https://github.com/Earthcomputer/bedrockified/blob/master/src/main/java/net/earthcomputer/bedrockified/BedrockStrongholdStructure.java

-Following information was gathered usingsimulation
+Following information was gathered using simulation
 * How often nearest stronghold is village stronghold or scattered stronghold
   - Nearest stronghold was village stronghold in 80.9% of the cases, scattered stronghold in 19.1% of the cases
 * How distance from (0,0) and probability of having a village stronghold correlated